gmontana/CollaborativePickAndPlaceEnv/README.md

 - **Pickers**: These agents can automatically collect objects while traversing the grid but cannot place them in goal positions.

-- **Non-pickers**: In contrast, non-picker agents can deposit objects into goal positions upon reaching them but cannot pick up objects from the grid.
+- **Non-pickers**: In contrast, non-picker agents can drop off objects into goal positions upon reaching them but cannot pick up objects from the grid.

 Success in this task relies on the agents' ability to develop a collaborative strategy.